JzHuai0108/roscpp_android/README.md

 You can use the sample applications as a guide to build an Android app on top of the cross compiled libraries using Catkin, Gradle and CMake.

+We have successfully cross compiled everything by tickering with the following workflow.
+The changes include:
+1. We use the get_library.sh from [ekumenlabs](https://github.com/ekumenlabs/roscpp_android) to download the system dependencies, since the wstool failed frequently to download packages in a controlled network.
+The nitty gritty involves updating the package folders one by one.
+This step is done by local_download.sh.

+2. We write a python script download_ros_tar.py to download the ros packages, since the wstool failed frequently to download packages in a controlled network.
+Both local_download.sh and download_ros_tar.py can be invoked multiple times to fix download failures without deleting existing downloads.
+Also, we updated the package paths for convenience with download_ros_tar.py.

 ## [Installation - under the hood](#installation)

 Build docker image and run it: